domdicarlo/power_personality/variable_guide.md

 *Working memory task*

 fta.score - This is the score the participant achieved when the full-trial accuracy scoring method is used.
+In other words, only completely correct trials count.

 prop.score -  This is the score the participant achieved when the proportion correct scoring method is used. here, partially correct trials count.